Downtown’s

 In collaboration with the Birmingham Department of Transportation and volunteers from the City Center Neighborhood Association and Alabama Urbanists Coalition, REV Birmingham’s team installed short-term measures in 2023 to beautify the bridge and make it a more pleasant place for pedestrians and cyclists.
 Additions included:

-- CAP services to care for plants and address litter and graffiti
+- Extra services from CAP to care for plants and address litter and graffiti

 - Temporary multi-use path